How Many People Own Bitcoin? 95 Blockchain Statistics (2023)

 That’s almost 20 million users more than a year earlier.

 Who Created Bitcoin?

 The creator of Bitcoin is something of a mystery.
-A person named Satoshi Nakamoto in 2008 wrote a whitepaper describing Bitcoin and the design of the exchange system, publishing it to the Cryptography Mailing List.
+In 2008, a person named Satoshi Nakamoto wrote a whitepaper describing Bitcoin and the design of the exchange system, publishing it to the Cryptography Mailing List.
 Bitcoin launched the following year, and Nakamoto stepped away from it soon afterward, sending a last-confirmed private message in 2011.

 Bitcoin users have since grown to believe that “Satoshi Nakamoto” is a pseudonym for an unknown group or person, according to the New York Digital Investment Group, a Bitcoin subsidiary of the $11 billion alternative asset manager Stone Ridge.

 A number of people have speculated that Nakamoto is Dorian Nakamoto, a Japanese-American man living in California; Nick Szabo, the creator of bit gold; or Hal Finney, an early user on the Bitcoin network.

 Gavin Anderson, Bitcoin’s chief scientist, told Newsweek that “Satoshi Nakamoto” was determined to shield his identity from public access, communicating only through writing emails and online messages, never by phone.